bchandos/radius_api/README.md

 Returns all the fields of a particular module as a list.
 Provides all field details when details=True.
 #### `get_metadata`
 Returns all metadata about a Radius module
+#### `get_entity`
+Given an entity id number and module, will return that entity.
+Specific fields can be provided as a comma-separated list.
+Default will return all fields.